risc0/risc0/examples/factors/README.md

     );
 ```

-Make sure to uncomment the `use risc0_zkvm::serde::{from_slice, to_vec};` line at the top of the file so that we can access the helper functions in the lines we just added.
 You can confirm your work with `cargo run --release` -- the program still won't do anything, but it should compile and run successfully.
 You will get a warning about `from_slice` being unused; this function is needed when reading the journal, but the guest hasn't written to it yet, so the host can't read from it yet.